 Sometimes all I want is for my brain to just stop thinking.

 Today I found my mental space being taken up by more or less the same thought, for the entire day.
 It wasn’t until I got back to my apartment and opened my journal that I even realized this was happening.
-I was so caught up in thinking about that one thing, that I completely lost the ability to think about my thoughts.
+I was so caught up in thinking about that one thing, that I completely lost the ability to reflect on my thoughts.

 You might be thinking, Grace, why would you ever want to think about your thoughts?
 Isn’t the point of this article to think less.
 Well actually thinking about our thoughts is exactly how we can hone the ability to think less.
 Being aware of our thoughts and being able to separate ourselves from them helps us regain control.
 When we are trapped in an obsessive cycle of thoughts, we have virtually no control.